ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/deploy_django_application.md

 If you open your browser and point it to http://localhost/aarch64app you should see the hello world message.

 {{% notice Note %}}
-In theory should should point your browser to the right domain name and/or IP of the machine.
+In theory, it should point your browser to the right domain name and/or IP of the machine.
 Please refer to the [full documentation](https://docs.djangoproject.com/en/4.2/howto/deployment/) in order to properly deploy Django.
 {{% /notice %}}